In collaboration with The Jed Foundation (JED)

 - Raise the importance of mental health services, policies and programs in the college selection process of students and parents.

 JED’s Three Areas of Focus

 - We help schools evaluate and strengthen their mental health, substance abuse and suicide prevention programs and systems to safeguard individual and community health.

 - We develop expert resources and create powerful partnerships to ensure more teens and young adults get access to the resources and support they need to navigate life’s challenges.

 - We educate and equip students, families and communities to know when and how to support others who are in distress or struggling with a mental health issue.

 The Jed Foundation’s Comprehensive Approach

-The Jed Foundation believe in a comprehensive, public health approach to promoting mental health and preventing suicide.
+The Jed Foundation believes in a comprehensive, public health approach to promoting mental health and preventing suicide.
 JED’s programs are grounded in our Comprehensive Approach to Mental Health Promotion and Suicide Prevention for Colleges and Universities, developed in collaboration with SPRC.
-This evidence-based model can be used to assess efforts currently being made on campus, identifying existing strengths and areas for improvement.
+This evidence-supported model can be used to assess efforts currently being made on campus, identifying existing strengths and areas for improvement.
 Learn more about JED’s Comprehensive Approach here.

 In 2017, JED built upon its Comprehensive Approach by developing the Equity in Mental Health Framework, in partnership with The Steve Fund, which provides ten recommendations and implementation strategies to help colleges and universities better support the mental health of students of color.